devops-success-true/5.Private-AKS-cluster-Terraform/README.md

 >
 > - Using an **Azure Bastion / Jumpbox VM** inside the same VNet (already provisioned in this repo) to run `kubectl` commands.
 > - Setting up a **self-hosted GitHub Actions runner** inside your VNet or in a peered VNet, so it has private network access to AKS.
-> - Using ArgoCD (already part of and used in this repo) to manage workloads, so your CI/CD pipelines don’t need direct `kubectl` connectivity.
+> - Using ArgoCD (already part of this repo) to manage workloads, so your CI/CD pipelines don’t need direct `kubectl` connectivity.

 In most cases, the **best practice** is:
 - Keep infrastructure deployments (Terraform, AKS, add-ons) in GitHub Actions with OIDC + AzureRM provider.